what-name/docker-s3sync/README.md

 S3Backup is a Docker container which backs up one or more folders to S3 using the aws cli tool.
 This is forked from joch's original S3Backup container but has been modified to make use of the aws cli rather than s3cmd as I had problems getting s3cmd to sync files containing special characters.
+This container makes use of the "aws s3 cp" command for one way sync rather than the "aws s3 sync" command.

 To tell s3backup what to back up, mount your desired volumes under the `/data` directory.